berndfo/istio-mock/README.md

 Services can now be called chained, in parallel or in sequence.
 Services can even call themselves.
 Every reachable service can be used as a starting point.
 For the sake of simplicity, we assume the starting point is always reached at `localhost:8080` but it can be any other address where a mockserver is listening.

+All calls are made using GET requests.

+#### Basics of calling services in sequence and in parallel

 | URL | effect |
 |---|---|
 | `http://localhost:8080/service/calls/@service3/` | first service (reached at localhost:8080) is called, but nothing else happens (reason: no '@' directly after 'localhost:8080/' |